defold/defold/README_SETUP.md

 ### Python

 You need a 64 bit Python 2 version to build the engine and tools.
 The latest tested on all platforms is Python 2.7.16.
 You also need `easy_install` to install additional packages.
+Install dependencies:

+    > easy_install requests

 #### macOS